typelevel/sbt-tpolecat/README.md

 scalacOptions.in(Tut) ~= filterConsoleScalacOptions
 ```

+### Caveat

+I can't promise this plugin will work for old minor releases of Scala.
+It has been tested with:

+* 2.12.2
+* 2.11.11
+* 2.10.6

 ### License

 All code in this repository is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE).